eficode-academy/circle-ci-workshop/README.md

 ## Making a real pipeline

-Up until now, we have only made sure that CircleCI can reach the configuration file, but not really made it clone down our repository.
+Up until now, we have only made sure that CircleCI can reach the configuration file, but not really made it do anything useful related to our actual code.

-We now want it to clone down our code and run the tests on the code.
+As a next step, we want CircleCI to actually clone our project, build the code and run the tests.

 ### Tasks